Bob Richards: Athletic career

-Richards is the only male two-time Olympic gold medal winner in the pole vault (1952 and 1956), thus he is also the only man to have successfully defended his Olympic title.
+Richards was the only male two-time Olympic gold medal winner in the pole vault (1952 and 1956), until Armando Duplantis of Sweden matched that same feat (2021 and 2024).
 He also won a bronze medal in the pole vault at the 1948 summer games.
 Russian Yelena Isinbayeva is the only other pole vaulter besides Richards to have won three Olympic medals in the pole vault, which she completed in 2012.
 Richards placed 13th in the decathlon at the 1956 Olympics.

 Richards was elected to the U.S. Olympic Hall of Fame in 1983 and the United States National Track and Field Hall of Fame in 1975.
 As he aged, Richards continued participating in track and field in a variety of events, particularly throwing events.
 He was one of the first regular participants in the origins of what now has become Masters athletics.

 Richards appeared on the panel game show What's My Line? episode #346 January 20, 1957.